onecompiler/tutorials/php/oops/oops.md

-PHP was initially developed as procedural programming language but later extended it's capabilities is an OOP(object oriented programming) language.
+PHP was initially developed as procedural programming language but later extended it's capabilities as an OOP(object oriented programming) language.
 It supports all the concepts of OOPS like Classes, objects, inheritance, encapsulation, abstraction, and polymorphism.

 # What is OOP